Isreal-ogbu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-scripts to print number in base 10 scripts to prints number in base 10 using putchar script to print alphabet in reverse :  z-a.
+scripts to print number in base 10 scripts to prints number in base 10 using putchar script to print alphabet in reverse :  z-a. scripts to print number in base16 (hexadecimal) followed by letters a-f.